-1. Implement your own bvh file viewer.

-A. You have to implement all requirements in a single program.
-This assignment DOES NOT require each requirement to be a separate program see the details of the viewer.

-B. The window size doesn't need to be (480, 480).
-Use the larger window that is enough to
+- The submission time is determined not when the commit is made but when the git push is made. - 1.
+Implement your own bvh file viewer. - A. You have to implement all requirements in a single program.
+This assignment DOES NOT require each requirement to be a separate program - B. The window size doesn't need to be (480, 480).
+Use the larger window that is enough to see the details of the viewer.